 Creating a mudroom has been one of the best things I ever did to eliminate so much “stuff” coming into our kitchen.

 The less soil tracked indoors, the less often you’ll need to clean your floor.
 Keep it out of your home with doormats at each exterior door.
 Vacuum or shake them outside every few days.
 Additional mats outside the door leading from your garage will trap even more debris.

 This can be as simple as cleaning one room a day.
+Make a to-do list you can follow weekly.
 A simple routine may look like this:

 - Monday: Main Bathroom – Clean toilet, shower and sink.
 Wipe down mirrors and all surfaces.
 Wash floors.